themi/has_lineage/README.md

 ## Summary

 Each one has its own particular strengths and your choice should be guided by how you are using your data/tree.
-Me, I am leaning toward Closure Table as it separates the admin from the actual data file and sets you up to take advantage an ordered btree index (like Materialised Path does).
+Me, I am leaning toward Closure Table as it separates the admin from the actual data file and sets you up to take advantage an ordered btree index (e.g. Materialised Path).
+I have not made immediate plans to move this gem in that direction as yet, especially since another developer has already done so.

 ## Other gems

-If there are others that I havent listed here please let me know and I'll add them.
+Here are other gems that handle this particular problem and based on the various patterns mentioned above:

 * [Ancestry](https://github.com/stefankroes/ancestry)
 * [Use PostgreSQL LTREE type with ActiveRecord](https://github.com/RISCfuture/hierarchy)